 The majority of research supported by the Tissue Bank is based in the United Kingdom, though the Tissue Bank will supply researchers from Europe and outside of Europe, including Canada and the USA.
+Before Tissue Bank agrees to supply researchers outside of the EU we check that the country has sufficient data protection regulations and the researcher signs an agreement agreeing to handle the tissue/data in line with our regulatory requirements.

-To further understand the disease processes it is important to collect some routine clinical data (such as age, sex and medical history) This routine clinical data is stored in your medical records at Royal Papworth and other health-related records, including those held by organisations such as Public Health England and NHS Digital.
+To further understand the disease processes, it is important to collect some routine clinical data (such as age, sex, diagnosis and medical history).
+This routine clinical data is stored in your medical records at Royal Papworth and other health-related records, including those held by organisations such as UK Health Security Agency and NHS England.
 Tissue Bank will only collect the data relevant to the research project and will keep it confidential at all times.
-Only fully anonymised samples and clinical data will be released to researchers and their findings cannot be linked back to you or your clinician.
+Only fully anonymised samples and/ or fully anonymised clinical data will be released to researchers and their findings cannot be linked back to you or your clinician.